Civic Solidarity Party

 The Civic Solidarity Party (Vətəndaş Həmrəyliyi Partiyası, VHP) is a political party in Azerbaijan.
 It was founded in 1992.
 The party's leader is Sabir Rustamkhanli, who is originally a poet.
 The party's ideology is based on the "universal political values of freedom, equality and solidarity".

 At the 2010 parliamentary elections, it won 3 out of 125 seats.
 In the 2015 parliamentary elections, it won 2 out of 125 seats.
 In the 2020 parliamentary elections, it won 3 out of 125 seats.

+According to a 2023 report by the State Committee for Family, Women and Children's Issues, 61% of the members of the Civic Solidarity Party were men and 39% were women.